Long-Blooming Plants for Bay Area Gardens

 Water needs: Very drought tolerant once established

-Color range: Orange-red, scarlet, and some pink selections
+Color range: Orange-red, scarlet, and pink selections

 Best use: Dry slopes, native gardens, sunny borders, and habitat plantings.